Hsiu-YiLin/hsrac-homepage/README.md

 ## This is a redesign of the HSRAC homepage.
 It is in the repo.

 There will also be a redesign of the pages in the nav bar.

+The backend of these pages are built with Ruby on Rails.